-- use of vertical teaching groups at a primary school to ensure reducing NOR is aligned to financial planning to underpin sustainability and ensure teaching resource is benefitting pupils - ensure all schools receive strong support and guidance as we move out of the pandemic - sharing resources to provide support to other schools in the locality - assessing the capacity of the current central team and planning for its expansion alongside the expansion of the Trust.
-Restructuring and recruitment within the Central team provides expertise in both educational and operational areas to support current and future Trust schools - Ofsted training of Trust staff to generate income and also improve support services offered to external schools - revision of Trust financial policies to ensure that the Trust reserves are robust for future years - use of ICFP to support school improvement planning - appointment of Trust Resource Manager in recognition of the need for Trust-wide procurement to deliver effective procurement across to Trust and realise cost savings and improved quality for schools
+- use of vertical teaching groups at a primary school to ensure reducing NOR is aligned to financial planning to underpin sustainability and ensure teaching resource is benefitting pupils - ensure all schools receive strong support and guidance - sharing resources to provide support to other schools in the locality - assessing the capacity of the current central team and planning for its expansion alongside the expansion of the Trust.
+Restructuring and recruitment within the Central team provides expertise in both educational and operational areas to support current and future Trust schools. - revision of Trust financial policies to ensure that the Trust reserves are robust for future years. - use of ICFP to support school improvement planning.